 - Glimpsing an owl is a rare treat.
 Most owls live hidden to us, becoming active while we sleep.
 This exhibition sheds light on these amazing, powerful hunters.

-- Observe real owls and a Bald Eagle up close in specially constructed habitats.
-Included are four species of owls—Barn Owl, Great Horned Owl, Snowy Owl and Eurasian Eagle-Owl, as well as a Bald Eagle, which is also a raptor.
+- Observe real birds of prey up close in specially constructed habitats.
+The species are: Great Horned Owl, Snowy Owl, Eurasian Eagle-Owl, and a Bald Eagle.

 - Learn about some of their impressive adaptations as predators.